morgenliao/tongue/StoryBoard/SB_0102_lesson02.md

 情节06
 Fairy Tina appeared and smiled.
 Tina : Hi, my name is Tina.
 May I have a taste of your Chess cake?
 Tina : Wow, it tasted so good.
-Can I have this Chess cake?
+Can I have7 this Chess cake?
 T : Oh, She want your Chess cake, do you like to give it to her?
 S : Yes.
 Tina : Wow，the chess cake tastes so good.
 In return, I have a map for you.
 You can find a lot of very interesting things on the map.